 - Control excessive barking.

-- Remember, you are fully responsible for your dog and his actions.
+Remember, you are fully responsible for your dog and its actions.